obsquidian/everything/transcripts-canceling.md

 And why am I a woman?
 Because I'm a woman.
 That's it.
 I mean, I can describe my experiences and my feelings to you to help you understand better, but I can't logically prove anything.
 And I'm super fucking sorry if you can't handle that mankind was set adrift in an absurd world.
 That must be super fucking hard for you.
 Tell me all about it.

-Next, please.
+#### Next, please.

-    Tweet 2 (mid-thread, missing context):  "Whereas I've met 20 year olds in full-on boy mode who are like ‘Hi, I'm a trans woman, she-her pronouns.’”
+> Tweet 2 (mid-thread, missing context):  "Whereas I've met 20 year olds in full-on boy mode who are like ‘Hi, I'm a trans woman, she-her pronouns.’”

 I guess by including this tweet in the “ContraPoints is problematic” collage, people are implying that I don't think it's valid for someone who presents male to identify as a woman and requests she/her pronouns.
 Well, that's not true.
 I was surprised when I first experienced this, but I think it's valid.

 Next.

-    Tweet 3 (Mid-thread and missing context, again): "But now you go into these leftist discord/Facebook groups and like 20 to 30% identify as some flavor of trans, most of them are not conventional binary transsexuals.
+> Tweet 3 (Mid-thread and missing context, again): "But now you go into these leftist discord/Facebook groups and like 20 to 30% identify as some flavor of trans, most of them are not conventional binary transsexuals.
 That seems to be the future."

 Okay, well, it's true that many leftist discord servers are like this.
 But reading this back, I don't like the way the phrase “conventional binary transsexuals” is hitting my ear.
 I can see how it could imply that non-binary identities are somehow newfangled, which isn't true.
 There's been non-binary people for longer than there's been medical transsexuals, in fact.
 So we'll call this a bad tweet.
 I apologize for tweeting it and I apologize to any non-binary people who felt trivialized by it.

 Okay, this next tweet is a big one is the big one.
-It got its own article in the f*cking Guardian.
+It got its own article in the fxcking Guardian.
 You know, I really wish people would pay less attention to the tweets I spend 30 seconds writing, and a little more attention to the videos that I spend, you know, hundreds of hours making.
 Anyway, let's look at the tweet.

-    Tweet 4: This has happened to me before in hyper woke spaces.
+> Tweet 4: This has happened to me before in hyper woke spaces.
 Like it's me and a bunch of cis women and we all have to go in a circle saying she-her because I'm there.

-    “There's this paradox where I can go to a sports bar in North Carolina and be miss-ma'amed all night, no question.
+> “There's this paradox where I can go to a sports bar in North Carolina and be miss-ma'amed all night, no question.
 But in self-consciously trans-inclusive spaces, I have to explain my pronouns and watch woke people awkwardly correct themselves every time they say ‘you guys.’

-    I guess it's good for people who use they-them only and want only gender-neutral language, but it comes at the minor expense of semi-passible transes like me, and that's super f*cking hard for us.
+> I guess it's good for people who use they-them only and want only gender-neutral language, but it comes at the minor expense of semi-passible transes like me, and that's super fxcking hard for us.

 So people interpreted this tweet as me being against the practice of sharing pronouns, which I'm literally just not.
 I've actually been the person who initiates the pronoun circle many times.

 The backstory of this tweet is basically that I once got triggered in a situation where I was with a bunch of cis women and we all had to go around saying our pronouns.
-And like a typical triggered tr*nny, I tiptoed over to Twitter, to tip-tap-type it out.
+And like a typical triggered trxnny, I tiptoed over to Twitter, to tip-tap-type it out.

 But here's the thing: by the end of this thread, I had already talked myself away from the initial frustration I was expressing.
 If you know my videos and my voice, then you know me saying, "It comes at the minor expense of semi passible transes, and that's super fucking hard for us", is sarcastic.
 It's a minor expense.
 It's not actually very hard for us, gorg, it's fine.
 But people on Twitter don't watch my videos and they don't get sarcasm.